Subcortical laminar heterotopia

 Studies are aimed at the discovery of specific genes target pathway to expand understanding of phenotypes and to explore future therapeutic methods.
 Several hypotheses of MECP2 target pathways are discussed here.

 MECP2 truncating mutations.
 Data from normal male patients with truncating mutations between amino acids R270 and G273, located in the middle of the transcription repression domain, appear to differently influence the onset of symptoms and the severity of the syndrome.
 The first truncation at R270 correlates with neonatal encephalopathy and death.
-The second at G273 is characterized by significantly longer survival (253).
-In 2 mouse models expressing either MECP2-R270 or MECP2-G273, it is shown that MECP2 contains 3 AT hook-like domains.
-One of the 3 is disrupted in MECP2-R270, which impairs its DNA binding and chromatin compaction capabilities.
+The second at G273 is characterized by significantly longer survival (259).
+In two mouse models expressing either MECP2-R270 or MECP2-G273, it is shown that MECP2 contains three AT hook-like domains.
+One of the three is disrupted in MECP2-R270, which impairs its DNA binding and chromatin compaction capabilities.
 Absence of the AT hook domain leads to altered chromatin structure with loss of alpha-thalassemia or mental retardation syndrome X-linked protein (ATRX).
 This protein is localized at pericentric heterochromatin (11).

 CREB signaling.
 CREB signaling in MECP2 has been shown to decrease the severity of behavioral deficits in mouse models.
 There is also a significant reduction in the level of CREB in forebrain neurons differentiated from MECP2, MECP2-KO, and V247fs human embryonic stem cell lines (24).